h4sohail/heroku-ci/README.md

 # Heroku CI
-Simple Continuous Integration (CI) for a Python application hosted on Heroku
+Simple Continuous Integration (CI) pipeline for a Python application hosted on Heroku

 How it works: